fangq/mcx/pmcx/README.md

 * PIP: ```pip install pmcx``` see https://pypi.org/project/pmcx/

 ## Runtime Dependencies
 * **NVIDIA GPU Driver**: A CUDA-capable NVIDIA GPU and driver is required to run MCX.
-An up-to-date driver is desired.
+An up-to-date driver is recommended.
-The binary wheel distributed over pip runs on drivers with CUDA 10.1 support on Windows and CUDA 9.2 support on Linux, respectively.
-For more details on driver versions, see the [CUDA Release Notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
+The binary wheel distributed over pip runs on NVIDIA drivers with CUDA 10.1 support on Windows, CUDA 9.2 support on Linux, and
+CUDA 10.2 support on macOS, respectively.
+For more details on driver versions and their CUDA support, see the [CUDA Release Notes](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html).
 To download the latest driver for your system, see the [NVIDIA Driver Download Page](https://www.nvidia.com/download/index.aspx).